Digipolitan/fastlane-ios-ci-framework/README.md

-Digipolitan Fastlane iOS Travis framework
+Digipolitan fastlane-ios-ci-framework
 ================

-Create Travis CI lanes for iOS framework used by Digipolitan repositories
+Create CI lanes for iOS framework used by Digipolitan repositories

 ## Installation
 To install fastlane, simply use gem: